dovetailworld/terraform-grafana-module/README.md

 # Grafana on ECS Fargate

-This Terraform Module deploys Grafana on ECS Fargate with an ALB and user defined domain name.
+This Terraform module deploys Grafana on ECS Fargate (Spot) with EFS as storage, ALB (HTTPS) and user defined domain name.

 ## Credits